-They are made fully aware of procedures and behaviour expectations through Assemblies, PSHE, form time and other published material such as the School Rules (Rights and Responsibilities), E-safety and Anti-bullying policies.
+They are made fully aware of procedures and behaviour expectations through Assemblies, Learning for Life (PSHE), form time and other published material such as the School Rules (Rights and Responsibilities), E-safety and Anti-bullying policies.
 Pupils also have a responsibility to ensure that incidents of disruption, violence, bullying and any form of harassment are reported.

-Our experience shows that the ethos of and respect for the School is enhanced by listening to our pupils and by encouraging constructive suggestions from them in PSHE lessons, tutor time and via the Pupil Forums, which meet regularly.
+Our experience shows that the ethos of and respect for the School is enhanced by listening to our pupils and by encouraging constructive suggestions from them in Learning for Life (PSHE) lessons, Tutor time and via the Pupil Forums, which meet regularly.